What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 To run an email newsletter, you’ll need to sign up for a special email marketing service.
 I strongly recommend ConvertKit, which is my own email marketing tool.
 You can sign up for free and run an email list for up to 300 subscribers.

-Extra Help: There’s a lot to learn about email marketing, including some key legal requirements that you need to be aware of (as you’ll be collecting people’s personal data—their email address, at least, and possibly other details too).
+Extra Help: There’s a lot to learn about email marketing, including some key legal requirements that you must be aware of (as you’ll be collecting people’s personal data—their email address, at least, and possibly other details too).
 I’ve got a full guide to email marketing that explains everything you should know.

 Step 2.
 Choosing Products to Promote as an Affiliate